Top 15 best used plug-in hybrid cars 2022

 15. Volkswagen Passat GTE (2015-2018)

-The first-generation Passat GTE was also on sale from 2015-2018 and they use the same 1.4-litre petrol engine and electric motor, so have about 30 miles of all-electric range.
 It's a good option if you like the Golf GTE but want more space, particularly for rear-seat passengers, as there's a lot more legroom in the back and the boot is huge.
 There are saloon and estate variants to choose from.
+Read our full review here.

 Top 10 best plug-in hybrid cars 2022